Turning Ad-Hoc Prompts into Repeatable Team Processes

 The long-term advantage is not having one person who is unusually good at prompting.

-The advantage is having a team process where good prompting is documented, reusable, and tied to the way work already happens.
+The advantage is having a team process where good prompting is documented, reusable, reviewed, and tied to the way work already happens.